Analytics206/arxiv_pipeline/README.md

 ---
 ### Running the Pipeline Locally
-Not recommended better to run in docker
+Not recommended better to run in docker and this option might be removed.
 ```bash
 python -m src.pipeline.run_pipeline --config config/default.yaml
 ```

 ---
 ### Dockerized Deployment
 0. Suggested run in venv from scripts above for your OS
 1. **Build and start all services:**